nordic-doki/fw-nrfconnect-nrf/samples/nrf_rpc/entropy_nrf53/README.rst

 .. _nrf_rpc_entropy_nrf53:

-nRF5340: nRF_RPC Entropy
+nRF5340: nRF RPC Entropy
-##############################
+########################

-The nRF_RPC Entropy sample demonstrates how to use the entropy driver in a dual core device such as nRF5340 PDK.
+The nRF `RPC`_ Entropy sample demonstrates how to use the entropy driver in a dual core device such as nRF5340 PDK.

-The sample makes use of the entropy driver on the network core of an nRF5340 PDK that generates random data and the :ref:`nrf_rpc` that sends the generated data to the application core.
+The sample makes use of the entropy driver on the network core of an nRF5340 PDK that generates random data, and the :ref:`nrf_rpc` that sends the generated data to the application core.

 Overview
 ********

-When the sample starts, it displays the generated entropy data in the terminal at an interval of one second.

-The entropy data is generated on the network core using the Random Number Genrator (RNG) peripheral.
+The entropy data is generated on the network core using the Random Number Generator (RNG) peripheral.
 The :ref:`nrf_rpc` uses the `TinyCBOR`_ data format and transmits the data using the default `RPMsg Messaging Protocol`_ (part of `OpenAMP`_) in the transport layer.

 The application core uses serialized function calls such as :cpp:func:`entropy_remote_init` and :cpp:func:`entropy_remote_get` to control the entropy driver on the network core.
-The :cpp:func:`entropy_remote_init` is used for initializing the entropy and :cpp:func:`entropy_remote_get` is used for obtaining the entropy data.
+The :cpp:func:`entropy_remote_init` function is used for initializing the entropy, and the :cpp:func:`entropy_remote_get` function is used for obtaining the entropy data.

+When the sample starts, it displays the generated entropy data in the terminal at an interval of one second.

 Network core
 ============

-The network core runs the entropy drivers, which uses the RNG peripheral.
+The network core runs the entropy drivers, which use the RNG peripheral.
 When the network core receives the :cpp:func:`entropy_remote_get` remote function call, the following actions are performed:

-   * The network core searches for function decoders in the decoders table and calls it.
+   * The network core searches for function decoders in the decoders table and calls them.
    * The network core encodes the response data for the function call and sends the data back to the application core.

 Application core